NICMx/mark-src-range/README.md

 Particularly since `--sub-prefix-len` can complicate things, you can find in the `test` folder the source code for a small binary that can help you review the marks your rules are expected to generate.

 All the binary does is print the mark/prefix combinations that will result from a MARKSRCRANGE rule.
-You must invoque it using the same `--source`, `--mark-offset` and `--sub-prefix-len` arguments from your rule.
+You must invoke it using the same `--source`, `--mark-offset` and `--sub-prefix-len` arguments from your rule.
 For example,

 	$ cd <MARKSRCRANGE>/test
 	$ make